 And gained 400,000 Instagram followers in the process!

 A Real Woman

-Polly Nor is a female illustrator from northwest London best known for her colourful drawings of women and devils in various states of both physical and spiritual undress.
-Her work provides a much-needed humorous look at sexuality and the female experience in the internet age, and she herself has been slowly amassing followers and fame via social media since her illustrations started doing the rounds in the forms of memes.
-Although she initially worried about the fact that her work was going viral uncredited, its 'meme-ability' has worked out for her: she has nearly 400k followers on Instagram, has set up an online store and recently collaborated with Andy Baker to create an animated music video.
-Nor is currently illustrating a book for Bloomsbury Publishing, and a soon to be announced fashion collaboration as well working towards her next solo exhibition.
+Polly Nor is a female illustrator from northwest London best known for her colorful drawings of women and devils in various states of both physical and spiritual undress.
+Her work provides a much-needed humorous look at sexuality and the female experience in the internet age.
+Nor herself has been slowly amassing followers and fame via social media, since her illustrations started doing the rounds in the form of memes.
+Although she initially worried about the fact that her work was going viral uncredited, its 'meme-ability' has worked out for her: she has nearly 400k followers on Instagram, has set up an online store, and recently collaborated with Andy Baker to create an animated music video.
+Nor is currently illustrating a book for Bloomsbury Publishing, and a soon-to-be-announced fashion collaboration as well working towards her next solo exhibition.
 We met her to find out more.

 What is your creative process?

-I sit down and try to visualise the way I am feeling and whatever is on my mind at that moment in time.
-I usually map out the basic shape of my characters in pencil, then I draw out the whole image in pen, scan, and then colour digitally.
+I sit down and try to visualize the way I am feeling and whatever is on my mind at that moment in time.
+I usually map out the basic shape of my characters in pencil, then I draw out the whole image in pen, scan, and then color digitally.

 How would you describe your aesthetic?